 - Sustainable transformation happens from the inside out.

 - Mindsets matter.
 They play an important role in human development at the individual, collective and global level.

-- Mindsets can be shifted by increasing awareness, fostering self-reflection and self-responsibility.
+- Mindsets can be shifted by increasing awareness, and fostering self-reflection and self-responsibility.

 - Solutions need to be co-created which requires a mindset shift of development practitioners themselves.

-Jürgen Nagler is the UNDP Deputy Resident Representative in Bhutan.
-He has over 20 years’ experience in successfully delivering global, regional and field projects with the UNDP, UN Global Compact, international NGOs and private sector.
+Jürgen Nagler is the UNDP’s Bhutan Deputy Resident Representative.
+He has over 20 years’ experience in successfully delivering global, regional and field projects with UNDP, UN Global Compact, international non-governmental organizations and the private sector.